spitbol/spitbol-docs/minimal.md

-There are three work registers called WA,WB ,WC which can contain any data item which can be stored in a single memory word.
+There are three work registers called *WA*,*WB*, *WC*, each of which can contain any data item which can be stored in a single memory word.
 In fact, the work registers are just like memory locations except that they have no addresses and are referenced in a special way by the instructions.

 Note that registers WA,WB have special uses in connection with the CVD,CVM, MVC MVW MWB, CMC, and  TRC instructions.